-Now, type the following Formula:
+Type the following Formula:

-=IF(2+2=5,"How can that be True?","Of course it's False!")
+=IF(2+2=5,"How can that be True?","Of course it's False!") then click the Accept button (</

-As you can see, it's a little trickier doing it this way because you have to be VERY precise about where you put parentheses, commas, and so forth-you have to know what you're doing!
-Using the Function Arguments dialog box (Fig. 4.15) helps you step through the function without making mistakes, though you do still have to know what you want the spreadsheet to do for you.
+As you can see, it's a little trickier doing it this way because you have to be VERY precise about where you put parentheses, quotes, commas, and so forth-you have to know what you're doing!
+Using the Function Arguments dialog box (Fig. 4.19 above) helps you step through the function without making mistakes, though you do still have to know what you want the spreadsheet to do for you.